User case: Windows 10 boot failure

 If the Windows 10 Startup Repair not working, you can try to fix Windows 10 with BootRec commands.

-Then, in the command prompt, type in the following commands one after the other.
+3. Then, in the command prompt, type in the following commands one after the other.
 You should press Enter after typing each command.

-BOOTREC /FIXMBR (this command will fix any corruption issues with the master boot record)
+- BOOTREC /FIXMBR (this command will fix any corruption issues with the master boot record)

-BOOTREC /FIXBOOT (this command will attempt to write a new boot sector on the hard disk if Windows detects damage.)
+- BOOTREC /FIXBOOT (this command will attempt to write a new boot sector on the hard disk if Windows detects damage)

-BOOTREC /RebuildBcd (this command may be able to fix an error like “Boot Manager is Missing”, and can also restore boot entries for older versions of Windows if you have a dual boot configuration)
+- BOOTREC /RebuildBcd (this command may be able to fix an error like “Boot Manager is Missing”, and can also restore boot entries for older versions of Windows if you have a dual boot configuration)

-In order to protect computers from attacks or being unable to boot, the best way is to create system backup and data backup in advance, and create a bootable device for recovery before accidents or even after them.
-When your Windows 10 won’t boot, you can use this bootable media to restore computer to an earlier date.
+In order to protect your computer from system crashes or boot errors, the best way is to create system backup and a bootable device for recovery before accidents occur.
+As a result, when your Windows 10 fails to boot, you can use this bootable media to restore computer to an earlier date.

 Step 3.
 Choose a CD/DVD or USB drive to create bootable recovery media, and click Next to run the progress.